3liz/lizmap-documentation/source/admin/cache.rst

 Cache management as administrator
 =================================

+For a layer with server cache activated, Lizmap will keep the cache when the user pan and zoom on the map.
-Lizmap Web Client can automatically generate a tile cache by the server as and when users access maps.
-In some cases it is desirable to remove the server cache, for example, when the style changes have been made for some spatial layers published in Lizmap Web Client.
+To have better performance, Lizmap Web Client can also automatically generate the tile cache on the server.
+In some cases, it is desirable to remove the server cache, for example, when the style has changed and the tiles need to be updated.
 For this, two solutions are possible:

 Remove all the cache by Lizmap repository
 =========================================

 In the administration interface, The **Lizmap configuration** menu lists configured *Lizmap repository*.
 For each repository, the administrator can delete the cache for all layers of all the projects repository by clicking the button **Empty cache**.

 Delete the cache, layer by layer, for each Lizmap project
 =========================================================

 When the administrator is connected and consults a Lizmap map, a **little red cross** is displayed to the right of the name of each layer that is configured to be server cached.
-Clicking on the cross allows, after confirmation, delete the server cache only for this layer of the QGIS project.
-Only logged administrator sees these red crosses and has the right to start the delete.
+Clicking on the cross allows, after confirmation, to delete the server cache only for this layer in the QGIS project.

+Only logged administrator sees these red crosses and has the right to delete the cache.

 Seeding
 =======

 You can pre-generate the tiles for any layers of a QGIS project configured with server-side caching on.
-To do so, you need to have full access on the server where Lizmap is installed, and use a terminal to connect to it.
-You also need to know the ids of Lizmap repositories, and the code name of the project ( the QGIS project filename without the extension ).
+You need to have full access on the server where Lizmap is installed and use a terminal to connect to it.
+You also need to know the ids of Lizmap repositories and the code name of the project (the QGIS project filename without the extension).

-In this example, we will show commands to manage the tiles cache for the demo project Montpellier, shiped with Lizmap Web Client.
-We also assume that your Lizmap application is installed in the folder /var/www/lizmap-web-client/ .
+In this example, we will show commands to manage the tiles cache for the demo project Montpellier, shipped with Lizmap Web Client.
+We also assume that your Lizmap application is installed in the folder /var/www/lizmap-web-client/.

 .. code-block:: bash